MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-hardware-overview.md

 2. The Mobile Broadband Service reads the IMSI and generates a set of hashes.

-3. When the user clicks **Connect**, these hashes are used to match connection settings within the [COSA/APN database submission](planning-your-desktop-cosa-apn-database-submission.md).
+3. When the user clicks **Connect**, these hashes are used to match connection settings within the [COSA database submission](planning-your-desktop-cosa-database-submission.md).

     - If the connection is successful and Internet connectivity is available, nothing further happens.
 The user has already purchased service.